-During 2022/23 we delivered 407 training sessions, offering a total of 9,933 places to employees, carers, unpaid carers and volunteers working across Flintshire social care settings, including those in domiciliary care, independent and the voluntary sector.
+During 2022/23 we delivered 407 training sessions, offering a total of 9,933 places to employees, carers, unpaid carers, and volunteers working across Flintshire social care settings, including those in domiciliary care, independent and the voluntary sector.
 This was an increase of over 70 courses delivered compared to last year with almost treble the number of places being offered, reflecting the growth and movement across the sector.

-Several new training courses were developed by our Training & Workforce Development officers which included 'Values' and 'Dignity at Work - creating a positive working environment'.
-These sessions are delivered as part of a rolling programme.
+Several new training courses were developed by our Training and Workforce Development officers which included 'Values' and 'Dignity at Work - creating a positive working environment' these sessions are delivered as part of a rolling programme.

-We developed and facilitated a series of Induction sessions for new staff joining Social Services which were supported by senior managers.

-We piloted out of hours training for some of our shorter courses, offering training during evenings, ensuring that our carers, personal assistants and volunteers were able to access training outside of core hours and extending accessibility.
+We also developed and facilitated a series of Induction sessions for new staff joining Social Services which were supported by senior managers.
+We piloted out of hours training for some of our shorter courses, offering training during evenings, ensuring that our carers, personal assistants, and volunteers were able to access training outside of core hours and extending accessibility.

-Supporting the Dementia Strategy, we delivered training around Dementia Awareness, Dementia Interpreters, Stages of Dementia, Jewels in Dementia and delivery of 8 in-house Dementia Friends sessions.
-We are pleased to now have 35 new Dementia Friends in place following these sessions.
+Supporting the Dementia Strategy we delivered training around Dementia Awareness, Dementia Interpreters, Stages of Dementia, Jewels in Dementia and delivery of eight inhouse Dementia Friends sessions.
+We are pleased to now have thirty five new Dementia friends in place following these sessions.

 Children's Residential staff were supported through the development of a bespoke training matrix and plan.
-Links to the Training Hub are now in place with licences available for staff to continue their Continuous Personal Development (CPD) through numerous courses on offer, as well as accessing those available via Workforce Development Team (WDT).
+Links to the Training Hub are now in place with licences available for staff to continue their CPD through numerous courses on offer, as well as accessing those available via WDT.

-We helped implement the national Autism Code of Practice through having ensured elearning modules are available and accessible via Learning Pool and for those non-FCC staff via Autism Wales.
+We helped implement the national Autism Code of Practice through having ensured e-learning modules are available and accessible via Learning Pool and for those non-FCC staff via Autism Wales.

-We improved links with the North East Wales Carers Information Service (NEWCIS) offering training and information on carers' needs and assessments.
+We improved links with the North East Wales Carers Information Service (NEWCIS) offering training and information on carers' needs and assessment.